ammar257ammar/psnpbind-gromacs/README.md

 3. Make sure the file name is "gromacs-2019.4.tar.gz" since it is needed to build the Docker image.

-4. Go to the cloned repository folder "psbap-gromacs" with "cd" command and follow the instructions in the next section
+4. Go to the cloned repository folder "psnpbind-gromacs" with "cd" command and follow the instructions in the next section

 ### Build the Docker image

-docker build -t psbap-gromacs .
+docker build -t psnpbind-gromacs .

 #### Now you are ready!